Kepler Challenge Committee initiatives

 Every year the organising committee offer 15 'Charity Challenge' spaces at a cost of $1000 each.
 For this donation runners receive entry into the Kepler Challenge event before the online registration system opens, an event t-shirt and breakfast, courtesy of the Organising Committee.

-The $15,000 raised from the spaces is given to the designated charity for that year.
+The up to $15,000 raised from the spaces is given to the designated charity for that year.
 In it's first year, funds from the 'Charity Challenge' were donated to the Fiordland Health Trust to help fund the new medical centre in Te Anau.
 Since then the scheme has also contributed funds to the Te Anau Scouts, Mararoa School, Fiordland Kindergarten and Te Anau Youth Club.

 Local Volunteer Outward Bound Leadership Sponsorship